Bacolod: Airports

 The Bacolod–Silay Airport, located in nearby City of Silay, is 15 kilometers north-east from Bacolod.
 Bacolod is 1 hour by air from Manila, 30 minutes by air from Cebu, 1 hour by air from Cagayan de Oro and 1 hour and 10 minutes by air from Davao City.

 Bacolod City Domestic Airport was the former airport serving the general area of Bacolod.
 It was one of the busiest airports in the Western Visayas region, when Bacolod and Negros Occidental were both still part of it.
 This airport was later replaced by the new Bacolod–Silay International Airport, located in Silay.
-It was classified as such by the Air Transportation Office, a body of the Department of Transportation that is responsible for the operations of all other airports in the Philippines except the major international airports.
+It was classified as such by the Civil Aviation Authority of the Philippines or CAAP, a body of the Department of Transportation that is responsible for the operations of all other airports in the Philippines except the major international airports.
 The Bacolod City Domestic Airport ceased operations on January 17, 2008, prior to the opening of the Bacolod–Silay International Airport which began operations the day after.

 Ports

-Banago Wharf and BREDCO Port are the vessels entry point in Bacolod.
-It has daily access to Iloilo, with different shipping lines such as 2GO Travel (as relaunched in 2012), Weesam Express, OceanJet, Montenegro Lines, Supercat, FastCat, and Tri-Star Mega Link.
+BREDCO Port and Port of Banago are the vessels entry point in Bacolod.
+It has Fastcrafts going to Iloilo City daily, with different companies such as Weesam Express, OceanJet, and Montenegro Lines.
+It also has Roll-on/Roll-off (RORO) vessels going daily, to the Port of Dumangas, Iloilo with companies such as Montenegro Lines, FastCat, Starlite Ferries, and Tri-Star Megalink.

-There were also access routes previously to Puerto Princesa via Iloilo City, Cagayan de Oro, General Santos, Zamboanga City, Cotabato, Butuan via Cagayan de Oro route, Dipolog, Iligan, Ozamiz, and Surigao City via Cagayan de Oro route.

-As of 2012 to present, SuperFerry and Negros Navigation was relaunched into 2GO Travel with routes from Bacolod going Manila, Iloilo and Cagayan de Oro.
-Bacolod is 18–23 hours from the Port of Manila, 12–15 hours from the Port of Cagayan de Oro, 2-3hrs from Dumangas Port and 1hr from the Port of Iloilo.
+2GO Travel has routes from Bacolod going to Manila, Batangas, Iloilo and Cagayan de Oro.

+Bacolod is 18 to 23 hours from the Port of Manila, 12 to 15 hours from the Port of Cagayan de Oro, 2 to 3 hours from the Port of Dumangas and 1 hour from the Port of Iloilo.

+Current Routes going to Bacolod as of October 2024: